Neural network training and evaluation in the GUI#

 3. Click the Evaluate Network button, located on the right side of the main window.

 • Performance Metrics: DLC will assess the latest snapshot of your model, generating a .CSV file with performance metrics.
-This file is stored in the evaluate network folder within your project.
+This file is stored in the evaluation-results (for TensorFlow models) or the evaluation-results-pytorch (for PyTorch models) folder within your project.

 • Visual Feedback: Additionally, DLC creates subfolders containing your frames overlaid with both the labeled bodyparts and the model’s predictions, allowing you to visually gauge the network’s performance.